nehalineogi/azure-cross-solution-network-architectures/apim/README-common.md

 # Azure Portal

-Azure portal is used by the administrator to configure and manage APIM PaaS service
+Azure portal is used by the administrator to configure and manage an APIM PaaS service

  ![APIM Architecture](images/common/azure-portal.png)